Family Assessment and Support

 A good night’s sleep is extremely important for anyone interested in getting healthy and improving their day to day function.
 The use of alcohol and opiates will initially help one to sleep, but will impair any restful sleep.
 The result is a chronic low energy due to a lack of healthy adequate sleep.
-The Executive Home Detox clinician will utilize the prescribed medication to assist with the alcohol withdrawal or opiate withdrawal but it will also foster a healthy sleep pattern that will last after the completion of the home detox period.
+The Executive Home Detox clinician will utilize the prescribed medication to assist with alcohol withdrawal or opiate withdrawal but it will also foster a healthy sleep pattern that will last after the completion of the home detox period.
 The home detox treatment team has a vested interest in the client receiving adequate sleep.
 The use of nightly rituals and the use of non-addictive medication that may promote a healthy night’s sleep is evaluated and often utilized.

 Nutrition Assessment and Support

-Nutrition is sacrificed with the alcohol and opiates addiction.
+Nutrition is sacrificed with alcohol and opiates addiction.
 It is not uncommon for the alcohol abuser to cease any nutritional intake for days on end.
-Alcohol provides carbohydrates, essentially sugar, and the Alcoholic feels satisfied and has no desire to eat.
+Alcohol provides carbohydrates, essentially sugar, and the alcoholic feels satisfied and has no desire to eat.
 In addition, the stomach lining is often deteriorating and this causes the client to not want to eat; food is unappealing.
 The initial nutritional focus for the client in alcohol withdrawal is on hydration.
 The nurse clinician monitors the vital signs and the skin turgor to determine the degree of dehydration and begins the hydration process immediately.
 Hydration is accomplished through the use of water, juices, Gatorade or Powerade.
 Ongoing assessment, intervention, and evaluation is a primary function of the clinician.

-Opiate use, abuse, and withdrawal seriously impacts nutrition as well.
+Opiate use, abuse, and withdrawal seriously impacts nutrition, as well.
 Opiate use directly affects the smooth muscle of the abdomen.
 The use of opiates can cause constipation and the withdrawal can cause diarrhea.
 The general use of opiates contributes to a lack of attention to one’s diet as the primary priority in life is to guarantee the continued use of the opiate.
 The first 24 hours of opiate withdrawal will cause stomach cramping and even the thought of eating can cause nausea.
-Again, as in Alcohol withdrawal, the focus is on fluid replenishment.
+Again, as in alcohol withdrawal, the focus is on fluid replenishment.
 After the induction of Suboxone, the client quickly develops a healthy appetite.

-There are a number of basic observations that will determine the current nutritional status of the client.
+There are a number of basic observations that will determine the current nutritional status of the client: